Meet Our Team

 Credentials: MSW, LICSW

-I am a Licensed Independent Clinical Social Worker (LICSW) and Board Approved Supervisor in the State of Minnesota.
-I am also approved to provide clinical supervision to those under the Minnesota Board of Behavioral Health and Therapy.
-I have been working in the Mental Health field for over 20 years with both adults and youth.
+She is a Licensed Independent Clinical Social Worker (LICSW) and a Board-Approved Supervisor in the State of Minnesota.
+Maria is also authorized to provide clinical supervision for professionals under the Minnesota Board of Behavioral Health and Therapy.
+With over 20 years of experience in the mental health field, she has worked extensively with both adults and youth.

 Janie Yang